ck4adventure/stocks_app/README.md

 - Stocks Page
  - input for stocks initials
  - list of currently watched stocks
- - if polling, set interval on FE and let it ping server every second
+ - I chose polling, set interval on FE and let it ping server every second
- - if sockets, on connection, set interval to emit stocks list for current user
- - success and error messages on watchlist changes
+- did not implement any testing or user error messages